Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

 - Non-professional sellers (craftsmen, artisans): Etsy, Country Culture.

-- Professional sellers (traders, suppliers): Alibaba.
+- Professional selling vendors (traders, suppliers): Alibaba.

 By a virtual marketplace type: